NextEra Energy, Inc.

 - FPL: The Permanent Regulated Monopoly: Florida Power & Light serves ~5.9 million customer accounts across Florida — the exclusive legal electric utility for its territory under a Florida PSC franchise that cannot be duplicated.
 A new four-year rate agreement sets an allowed ROE of 10.95% on an equity ratio of 59%, guaranteeing FPL earns a regulated return on every dollar of the planned $90-100 billion in capital investment through 2032.
 With Florida's population growing faster than any other large state, FPL's rate base expands automatically with demand — the moat compounds with demographics.

-- Operational Data Flywheel: Three decades of operating 30+ GW of wind, solar, and gas generation assets has generated proprietary production, resource forecasting, and grid integration data that smaller developers cannot replicate.
+- Operational Data Flywheel: Three decades of operating wind, solar, gas, and storage assets has generated proprietary production, resource forecasting, and grid integration data that smaller developers cannot replicate.
 This data advantage directly improves project siting accuracy, lowers operating costs (industry-leading capacity factors), and strengthens NEE's ability to win competitive RFPs at better margins than peers.
-As NEE builds more projects, the data flywheel compounds — the 30 GW backlog adds more data, improving the next 30 GW of development.
+As NEE builds more projects, the data flywheel compounds — the 35.1 GW backlog adds more data, improving the next wave of development.

 Ten Moats Verdict